-Workforce Education Skills Scholarships - These scholarships are available in the skill areas which are part of programs offered at East Central.
-To receive an FBLA, SkillsUSA, HOSA, DECA, FFA, TSA scholarship the student must enroll as a full-time student at East Central Community College the fall semester following his/ her high school graduation.
+Career & Technical Education Skills Scholarships - These scholarships are available in the skill areas which are part of programs offered at East Central.
+To receive an FBLA, SkillsUSA, HOSA, DECA, FFA, TSA scholarship the student must enroll as a full-time student at East Central Community College the fall semester following his/her high school graduation.
 To be eligible for this scholarship, the student must graduate from an accredited public or private high school or an ECCC-recognized home school.
 A "graduate" is defined as an individual who has earned a regular high school diploma, occupational diploma, career-pathways diploma, or who has completed a course of study from an ECCC-recognized home school.
 The graduate must reside in one of the five counties served by ECCC (Leake, Neshoba, Newton, Scott, or Winston).
+Effective Fall 2018, students must also be enrolled in a Career & Technical Education program.
 To retain the FBLA, SkillsUSA, HOSA, DECA, FFA or TSA, a student must maintain a B (3.0) average each semester.
 Any student who does not maintain a B (3.0) average is removed from the scholarship.
 The scholarship will be reinstated if the student earns a B (3.0) average the following semester.